"Holding Court" John A. Macdonald Statue

 Honouring Genocide and White Supremacy is Wrong

-by Riel Brown, about 4 years ago
+by Riel Brown, over 5 years ago

 Statues are not history lessons.
 They are monuments that honour and memorialize an individual or an event.History lessons are taught in families, schools and communities, and should not be conflated with statues.